Reada

 Opportunities

-Offer short, quick reads that fit into daily routines without requiring long-term commitment.
+Offer short, quick reads that fit into daily routines.

-Limited time makes it difficult for many to commit to long books.
+Limited of time and energy to commit to long reading

 Design Concept